tosu-dev/tosu-dev/README.md

 ## Projects 🌱
 - **Pygame games :** In highschool one day, I did a Tic-Tac-Toe and a Snake, it was to try Pygame.
 - **Game of life :** In Pygame, a working Game of Life representation with an editor.
+- **Descolar :** A mobile social media for my University in Flutter and Php.
 - **Hackthons :** I did 2 Hackthons during Highschool, I had to build an application to help studying a school subject.
 - **Night of IT :** This is a big event where we have to stay in school for the night to make website or an application for a special purpose.
 - **6 qui prend :** A popular card game in Java for a school project.